 Fig.4: Wind farm vulnerability maps.
-(A) These maps illustrate the relative spatial vulnerability of seabirds to wind farms during two seasons and on average.
+(A) Maps illustrating the relative spatial vulnerability of seabirds to wind farms during two seasons and on average.
 The vulnerability maps were derived from species distribution maps using two types of models: Occupancy and N-mixture.
 Each row shows the results for each model.
 (B) Average vulnerability in areas proposed for wind farms, again using both the N-mixture and Occupancy models for species distribution.
 The grey line represents the mean vulnerability across the entire study area.

 4 Discussion